Nenotriple/img-txt_viewer/README.md

 __________

-This only uses tkinter, so if you have Python installed, you're good to go!
+This only uses tkinter and Pillow.